3DTune-In/3dti_AudioToolkit/Readme.md

 ### Toolkit
 **Binaural Spatialiser**

 This contains the declaration and definition files which are used for binaural spatialization.
+The library includes a real-time 3D binaural audio renderer offering full 3D spatialization.
+The features of the spatializer are listed below:

+* HRIR convolution based on a standard uniformly partitioned Overlap-Save algorithms.
+* HRIR barycentric interpolation approach is used among the three closest available HRIRs.
+* The acoustic parallax effect is taken into account; left and right HRIRs are selected independently according to the relative angle between each ear and the sound source.
+* ITD is managed separatly from the HRIR, also calculated with barycentric interpolation or customized (computing them for a specific user-inputted head circumference).
+* ILD simulation, adding an extra ‘shadow’ in the contralateral ear for near-field sound sources, according to the spherical head model.
+* Far-field sources simulation, with a low-pass filter emulating frequency-dependent air absorption.
-The library includes a real-time 3D binaural audio renderer offering full 3D spatialization based on efficient HRTF convolution, including smooth interpolation in between HRIRs, customization of listener head radius and specific simulation of far-distance and near-field effects.
-In addition, spatial reverberation is simulated in real time, using a uniformly partitioned convolution with BRIRs employing a virtual Ambisonic approach.
+* Spatial reverberation is simulated in real time, using a uniformly partitioned convolution with BRIRs employing a virtual Ambisonic approach.
+* The Toolkit supports different sampling rates and can work with different frame size.
+* The Toolkit allows to move not only the sound sources, but also the listener, managing all the required geometric calculations.

 **Hearing Loss (HL) and Hearing Aid (HA) Simulator**